BrNi05/vscpa/README.md

 - Open VSCPA with the arguments: `clang` or `gcc` to toggle between compiler families on macOS (only).
     - On Apple hardware, the default compiler is set to clang, and the debugger is set to lldb.
 Alternative: gcc and gdb.
     - Problem matcher is set to be gcc, as it is the official recommendation.
+    - On Windows and Linux, these options have no effect.

 # Technical details and limitations

-- VSCPA assumes that the necessary softwares are installed on the host machine, such as C/C++ VSC extensions, GCC, Xcode Command Line Tools on macOS.
+- VSCPA assumes that the necessary softwares are installed on the host machine, such as C/C++ VSC extensions, GCC and Xcode Command Line Tools on macOS.
 - When using system API calls (eg. from `<shlobj.h>` on Windows platform), you must manually include the corresponding header in the task arguments.
-- On the latter two platforms VSCPA modifies `~/.bashrc` or `~/.zshrc` in order to modify PATH.
+- On the latter two platforms, VSCPA modifies `~/.bashrc` or `~/.zshrc` in order to modify PATH.
 - OS support: Windows 10 and 11, no compatibility limitation for Linux and macOS.
     - On Linux, VSCPA assumes that the `xdg-utils` package is installed.
 - Tested on Windown 11 Pro 24H2 (build 26100.3476) and Linux Manjaro 24.2.1 KDE Plasma (kernel: 6.12.19).